Ralphy Rodríguez

-Ralphy Rodríguez (born April 17, 1973 in Carolina, Puerto Rico) is a singer/songwriter, musician, producer, and former member of Menudo.
+Ralphy Rodriguez (born April 17, 1973, in Carolina, Puerto Rico) is a singer/songwriter, musician, producer, and former member of Menudo.
 He replaced Charlie Massó.

-He joined Menudo in September of 1986, at a time that the group's worldwide fame was still strong, although it had begun to wane.
-He was popular among Menudo fans, and was a member of a Menudo line-up that included Ricky Martin, Raymond Acevedo, Sergio Blass, Ruben Gomez and Robi Rosa.
+Ralphy joined Menudo in late 1986 as Charlie Masso's replacement.
+He was a member of a Menudo line-up that included Ricky Martin, Raymond Acevedo, Sergio Blass, Ruben Gomez and Robi Rosa.
+His first project with Menudo was acting in the 100 episode soap opera “Por siempre amigos” which had the boyband living in Buenos Aires, Argentina for 6 months during the filming of the project.
+It aired in 1987 on WAPA TV in Puerto Rico, in Argentina, and few other markets.

+Ralphy’s first performance with Menudo was at the Araneta Coliseum in Manila Philippines in late 1986, where he was first introduced as newest member of the group.
+His first performance in Puerto Rico was on Jan 6th, 1987 at the Hiram Bithorn Coliseum for the boyband’s yearly “Three Kings Day” concert.

 He sang the songs "Cuando Seas Grande" and "Y Te Veré (A Las Tres)" featured on the Spanish album Somos Los Hijos del Rock as well as “Come back to me” and “Sa Bawat Halik” from the English album “In Action” released in the Philippines.
+In December of 1987, Ralphy was pulled out of the group by his parents, citing improper treatment by management.

 In 1991, Edgardo Diaz (the band’s founder) was accused by ex members of Menudo of physical and sexual abuse towards Menudo members in various interviews.
-In a May 1991 Univision Television Program Cristina Show, with Rodriguez and his dad present as main accusers, Diaz refuted the allegations.
+In a May 1991 Univision Television Program Cristina Show, with Rodriguez and his dad present as main accusers, Diaz denied the allegations.
 Diaz has been the target of several sexual crime allegations by former Menudo members.
 Roy Rossello accused him of sexual abuse during a Brazilian reality show's transmission on October 21, 2014.